andrewkorf/Covid-19-Visualizations/src/site/about.md

 subtitle: About the COVID-19 Data Visualization Tracker
 ---

-## Hosting
+## About this site

-This site has been developed to track how data visualizations are being used to tell the story of and response to the 2020 COVID-19 crisis.
+This site has been developed to track how data visualizations are being used to tell the story of and response to the 2020 COVID-19 pandemic.

-Pleasae send any suggested additions you may have for the site to <a href="mailto:andrew.korf@gmail.com">andrew.korf@gmail.com</a>
+Please send any suggested additions you may have for the site to <a href="mailto:andrew.korf@gmail.com">andrew.korf@gmail.com</a>

 <div class="nakedLink">